andersonkmetiuk/ESP32-HelloWorld/README.md

 framework = arduino
 monitor_speed = 921600
 ```
+To upload your software into the board you will need a USB to UART conversor.
+For that we will use the **CP2102**.
 * **CP2102** &rarr; USB to UART conversor connections:
   * TXD ESP32 &rarr; RXD CP2102
   * RXD ESP32 &rarr; TXD CP2102